Trixie Minx

-Trixie Minx is a burlesque dancer, producer, healthcare advocate, and cultural ambassador based in New Orleans, LA.
+Trixie Minx is a burlesque dancer, producer, healthcare advocate, and cultural ambassador based in New Orleans, Louisiana.
 As a performer she is best known for her unique style of striptease combining comedy with classic burlesque.
-She is recognized for her collaborations with musicians and charitable organizations (such as Comic Relief, Preservation Hall Jazz Band, The New Orleans Bingo!
-Show, Ascona Jazz Festival, & New Orleans Musicians' Clinic) as well as her devotion to preservation & growth of New Orleans arts and culture.
-She produces multiple New Orleans based circus art and burlesque shows and designs custom entertainment for both public and private events.
+She is well known for her collaborations with musicians and charitable organizations (such as Comic Relief, Preservation Hall Jazz Band, The New Orleans Bingo!
+Show, Ascona Jazz Festival, and New Orleans Musicians' Clinic) as well as her devotion to preservation and growth of New Orleans arts and culture.
+She produces multiple New Orleans–based circus art and burlesque shows and designs custom entertainment for both public and private events.

 Early life

-Born as Alexis Jasmine Graber on May 5, 1981 in Miami, FL she was enamored with ballet as a child.
-She began her training locally at Miami Ballet, Martha Mahr's School of Ballet, and later as a teenager with New World School of the Arts & Miami City Ballet School as a scholarship student.
-Summers were spent studying her craft at Houston Ballet Academy (1993 & 1994), with Suzanne Farrell at the Kennedy Center (1995, 1996), and at the American Ballet Theatre (1996, 1997, 1998).
-Upon graduating high school she joined Nashville Ballet as a trainee where she danced for 2 years until an ankle injury & eating disorder abruptly ended her career as a ballerina.
+Born on May 5, 1981, in Miami, Florida, she was enamored with ballet as a child.
+She began her training locally at Miami Ballet, Martha Mahr's School of Ballet, and later as a teenager with New World School of the Arts and Miami City Ballet School as a scholarship student.
+Summers were spent studying her craft at Houston Ballet Academy (1993 and 1994), with Suzanne Farrell at the Kennedy Center (1995, 1996), and at the American Ballet Theatre (1996, 1997, 1998).
+Upon graduating high school she joined Nashville Ballet as a trainee where she danced for two years until an ankle injury and eating disorder abruptly ended her career as a ballerina.
 In 2001 she moved to New Orleans, where she worked as a Pilates instructor, and started exploring alternate dance styles (including swing, folk dance, and eventually burlesque).
-Post-Hurricane Katrina she decided to devote her life to burlesque & New Orleans as Trixie Minx.
+Post-Hurricane Katrina she decided to devote her life to burlesque and New Orleans as Trixie Minx.

 Burlesque

 Trixie's first performance as burlesque dancer was in December 2005.
-Trixie Minx started as a regular cast member in Bustout Burlesque at Tipitina's in the French Quarter where she performed for 6 months.
+Trixie Minx started as a regular cast member in Bustout Burlesque at Tipitina's where she performed for six months.
 Wanting to explore the creative versatility through the art of tease she began producing her own shows in September 2006.
 An active member of the New Orleans Burlesque revival, Trixie continued to create shows and has since gone on to perform throughout the world.

 Productions

 Trixie Minx currently produces several ongoing productions in New Orleans.
 Fleur de Tease, Burgundy Burlesque, Burlesque Ballroom, and her Cabaret series at the Orpheum Theater.
 She created Fantasy for Couples Cruises which sails the Gulf and the Caribbean.
-Trixie also performs in The Burlesque Show at the Borgata Casino in Atlantic City, NJ.
+Trixie also performs in The Burlesque Show at the Borgata Casino in Atlantic City, New Jersey.

 Cabaret Series at Orpheum Theater

 In 2016 the recently renovated Orpheum Theater approached Trixie to create a series of shows to bring back the glamour of the once lost eras of vaudeville and vintage burlesque on the stage.
-Her productions Cupid's Cabaret and Cocktail Cabaret were noteworthy in that they were large scale artistic productions featuring burlesque, actors, musicians, aerialists, & performance artists on a grand stage, further validating the work of these performers in New Orleans to have artistic merit beyond simple entertainment.
+Her productions Cupid's Cabaret and Cocktail Cabaret were noteworthy in that they were large scale artistic productions featuring burlesque, actors, musicians, aerialists, and performance artists on a grand stage, further validating the work of these performers in New Orleans to have artistic merit beyond simple entertainment.